Tōki Susumu: Fighting style

 Tōki relied almost exclusively on slapping and pushing techniques, making his style very predictable, yet often surprisingly successful.
 However, he was very vulnerable when his opponents got hold of his mawashi.
 He won only eight matches in his career by yori-kiri, or force out, and lost 132.
 His most common winning kimarite were the slap down, hataki-komi, and the pull down, hiki-otoshi.

 Retirement from sumo

 Tōki had his official retirement ceremony on January 27, 2007 and worked as a coach at Kokonoe stable.
 Until January 2010 he used the name Sanoyama Oyakata.
 However, the elder stock is owned by the stable's former ōzeki Chiyotaikai, and upon Chiyotaikai's retirement Tōki switched to the Asakayama name owned by Kaiō.
 He changed once again, to Oshiogawa Oyakata, in September 2010.
 In 2012 he became Sendagawa Oyakata and in the same year left Kokonoe stable to take up a coaching role at Nishikido stable.

+The Japan Sumo Association announced Tōki's retirement on 7 September 2023.
+At the time of his retirement he was working in various departments within the Sumo Association, including as a ringside judge.